mouseroot/rpgkit/README.md

 ## Character Classes

-- Warrior class
+- Warrior class - the warrior class is a bruteforce class that specializes in raw attack power over speed or accuracy.
-    - Berzerker
+    - Berzerker - the berzerker class specializes in extremly high damage at the cost of speed, accuracy and sometimes even your own health.

-- Mage class
+- Mage class - class of magic wielders that rely on arcane energy and power from other realms to craft raw attacks and spells

-- Wizard class
+- Wizard class - a more robust class of magic wielder that relies on existing spells to accomplish thier goals

-- Archer class
+- Archer class - long range attacks, utilizing stealth and extreme accuracy, they are not strong, but they are deadly accurate from far away.

-- Thief class
+- Thief class - a class that specializes in being a jack of all trades, fast, accurate and capable of escaping the stickiest of situations

 # Generate (generate.py)